Breaking Up is Hard to Do at Church

 3. Everyone doesn’t need to know every thought you’re thinking.

 It’s simple.
 Stay away from social media.
 No one needs to know your ex’s skeletons.
 You will look foolish when you make private business, public knowledge.
 I say journal those feelings in your notes app and if you feel the same way in 12 hours go ahead and post it.
-Ask yourself if God would be pleased by your words.
+Ask yourself if God would be pleased with your words.